Why you should make a Will

 Trusts that create life interests are used to control ownership of the assets you place into the trusts.
 The beneficiaries may use the assets during their lifetimes (or subject to other conditions) after which the trusts are dissolved and ownership of the assets passes to other people you choose.

-The most common use is to provide security for a partner or second wife or husband during her or his lifetime, but for the assets eventually to pass to children, some of whom might be from earlier marriages and who otherwise might be accidentally disinherited if the estate passed to your second wife.
+The most common use is to provide security for a partner or second wife or husband during her or his lifetime, but for the assets eventually to pass to children, some of whom might be from earlier marriages and who otherwise might be accidentally disinherited if the entire estate passed to your second wife.

-Use of an inheritance tax nil rate band discretionary trust
+Use of an inheritance tax nil-rate band discretionary trust

-Inheritance tax is payable only on the value of your estate above a certain amount.
+Tax is payable only on the value of your estate above a certain amount.
 This amount is called the threshold or the nil rate band.